Last Updated on May 17, 2023 by Matt

 Many models go much higher than this, and some even have a weight limit of 330 lbs / 150 kg and above.

-The best scooters for heavy adults aren’t always cheap, but if you need an e-scooter that supports a heavy rider, you have a few options.
+The best scooters for heavy adults aren’t always cheap, but if you need an e-scooter that supports a heavy rider, you have a few good options.

 Comfort features